ForgeEssentials/ForgeEssentials/README.md

 Development Setup
 =================
-Set up for ForgeEssentials development is simalar to any other ForgeGradle-based mod.
+Set up for ForgeEssentials development is simllar to any other ForgeGradle-based mod.
+Please refer to ForgeGradle instructions for importing a project.

 *Note: ForgeGradle versions for Minecraft 1.7 recommends Java 7.*

-1. Clone this repo.
-2. Download the respective MinecraftForge ForgeGradle version into the repo.
-3. Open a terminal, and navigate to the cloned repo.
-4. Depending on your system, run either 'gradlew.bat setupDecompWorkspace eclipse' (Windows Command Prompt), './gradlew.bat setupDecompWorkspace eclipse' (Windows PowerShell), or './gradlew setupDecompWorkspace eclipse' (Unix)
-5. Open the newly created workspace in Eclipse, and you will be good to go!
+Additional step (VERY IMPORTANT, OR EVENTS WILL NOT FIRE!!!)

+Open your IDE run configs, and select the preconfigured "Minecraft Client" run configuration.

+Under "VM Arguments", add the following:

+    -Dfml.coreMods.load=com.forgeessentials.core.preloader.FEPreLoader

+Repeat for the "Minecraft Server" run configuration.

+**FE CURRENTLY DOES NOT SUPPORT THE FORGEGRADLE RUN TASKS.**

 *Notes:*
 1. Please consider squashing all commits before initially submitting pull requests.
 2. For a local .gitignore use .git/info/exclude
+3. If you have any questions, hop on IRC.

 <br>